 What to Eat to Get a Flat Stomach

-- Ditch artificial sweeteners: Found in flavored water, diet, low-carbs and sugar-free foods, artificial sweeteners aren't completely digested by body.
+- Stay hydrated: Drinking enough water ensures that fiber can do its job to ease constipation too.
+Not drinking enough water can also aggravate your sodium and potassium levels. - Avoid digestive stress: Stay away from foods that are difficult to digest like sugary or fatty foods.
+Focus instead on simple meals that are made with whole foods and steamed vegetables to heal digestive system. - Ditch artificial sweeteners: Found in flavored water, diet, low-carbs and sugar-free foods, artificial sweeteners aren't completely digested by body.
 Bacteria in the large intestine tend to ferment them, causing gas and bloating.
 Always check food labels to avoid sorbitol, mannitol, xylitol and lacitol.